 - Standard period of study: 6 semesters (= 3 years)

 - Standard period of study: 4 semesters (= 2 years)

 - Start: Winter semester

 - Languages: German & English

-- Admission: electronic and postal application
+- Admission: electronic application

 In the course of studies, students acquire application-oriented knowledge from the subjects of economics, computer science and business informatics.
 Methods and instruments imparted in the course of studies can be classified into three subject areas: “Data & Knowledge”, “Digital Business” and “Architectures & Development”.

 There are several reasons why you should decide to study Business Informatics at FAU

 Contents from the fields of business administration, economics and business informatics are taught at the School of Business, Economics and Society in Nuremberg, whereas computer science is taught at the Faculty of Technology in Erlangen.
 This diversified education enables you to develop solutions for operational and inter-company tasks and to design the IT systems supporting them.

 The School of Business, Economics and Society is closely networked with institutions and personalities from the business world in the region.
 Co-operations with companies from all sectors enable students to participate in research projects, the results of which are directly transferred into practice.